Our recent breakthrough published in Science has been featured by Argonne National Laboratory! Read the official press release

 Our vision is to achieve rational design in solid-state materials by mastering the art and science of their synthesis.
-The ability to create materials with precisely tailored functions is critical for advancing next-generation technologies in energy, electronics, and quantum information science.
-While fields like organic chemistry allow for predictablet retrosynthetic planning, achieving such ‘synthesis-by-design’ for extended solids remains a grand challenge.
+While fields like organic chemistry allow for predictable retrosynthetic planning, achieving such ‘synthesis-by-design’ for extended solids remains a grand challenge.
 We are dedicated to bridging this gap by developing the fundamental concepts and innovative techniques that will guide the creation of novel materials.

 In solid-state chemistry, predicting exactly how extended structures assemble from the ground up remains a formidable challenge.
 In our latest paper published in Science, we introduce a new predictive design strategy called “Anionic Disparity”, which leverages the electronegativity differences between anions to strictly control structural evolution.